 Vladislav Krasnov, Ph.D., former professor and head of Russian Studies at Monterey Institute of International Studies in California, now lives in Washington where he runs Russia & America Goodwil lAssociation (RAGA).

-Posted by Dr. George Krasnow on August 21, 2013, With 1120 Reads Filed under Government & Politics.
+Posted by Dr. George Krasnow on August 21, 2013, With 1124 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.